C-RAM: IFPC Inc 2-I: FMTV mounted Multi-Mission Launcher

+Enduring Shield

+Enduring Shield from Dynetics uses a launcher based on the MML.
+The stacking system was redesigned to cost less and gains in probability and reducing complexity were also made.
+Like the MML the Enduring Shield launcher is payload agnostic allowing a wide range of missiles to be integrated into the system.
+Dynetics' MML-based Enduring Shield design was selected by the U.S. Army over the Rafael Iron Dome in August 2021.
+A typical Enduring Shield platoon will consist of four launchers linked to one AN/MPQ-64 Sentinel radar via the Army's Integrated Battle Command System (IBCS) network; each launcher carries 15 AIM-9X Sidewinder missiles and is deployed off the back of Palletized Load System or Load Handling System trucks.

-Israel: Iron Dome
+Israel: Iron Dome (C-RAM integration)

 Iron Dome is an Israeli missile system featuring multiple-target tracking and self-guided missile interceptors.
 Due to the ongoing increase of its engagement range and new missile and interception improvements, plus surface-to-air missile capability, it has developed into a fully-fledged air defense system.
 By November 2012, the system had intercepted over 400 rockets fired into Israel by Gaza Strip militants.
 Based on operational success, defense reporter Mark Thompson estimates that Iron Dome is currently the most effective counter-missile system in existence.

-Germany: MANTIS Air Defence System
+Germany: Mantis Air Defence System

-The MANTIS Air Defence System is a 35mm fully automated C-RAM system, produced by Rheinmetall based on Oerlikon's Skyshield.
+The MANTIS Air Defence System is a 35 mm fully automated C-RAM system, produced by Rheinmetall based on Oerlikon's Skyshield.
 It has been in use by the Luftwaffe from 2011.

 Germany: Skynex

 Skynex is a short-range air defense and C-RAM system produced by Rheinmetall.
 It integrates Oerlikon Skyshield guns, radar, and control unit on Rheinmetall HX trucks.
 It has been used by Ukraine since 2023.